- Advertisement -spot_img

 The OIG also noted that the Mars 2020 team is redesigning the new rover’s wheels in an attempt to protect against the wear and tear that Curiosity has experienced during its 4.5 years on the Red Planet.

 Mars 2020’s wheels will be twice as thick as Curiosity’s and add 22 lbs.
 (10 kg) of mass to the new rover.
-Mars 2020 engineers are also considering making software changes to improve the rover’s ability to match wheel drive with the Red Planet terrain, the new report said.
+Mars 2020 engineers are also considering making software changes to improve the rover’s ability to match wheel drive with the terrain of the terrain of Red Planet terrain, the new report said.

 Although project managers do not foresee further mass growth of the Mars 2020 rover, they are monitoring the mass and volume of the turret at the end of the six-wheeled robot’s arm, the OIG report stated.
 If necessary, additional steps can be taken to keep the rover’s mass below 2,315 lbs.
 (1,050 kg).
 These steps could include removing a proposed helicopter technology demonstration from the mission.
 (This mini copter would fly ahead of the rover, helping to scout out optimal driving routes and spots of scientific interest on the Martian surface, according to the OIG report.)